CodeEditorLand/Dependency/Maintain/README.md

-# DESTRUCTIVE OPERATIONS
+# DESTRUCTIVE OPERATION

-1. Adds organizational details to all of the `package.json` inside `Application` (The Context)
+1. Add organizational details to all of the `package.json` inside `Application` (The Context)

     ```bash
     ../Append/Detail.sh
     ```

-2. Removes all of the tags and (Prettier, Biome, Rome, ) from the repositories inside `Application` (The Context)
+2. Remove all of the tags and (Prettier, Biome, Rome, ) from the repositories inside `Application` (The Context)

     ```bash
     ../Clean/Repository.sh
     ```

-3. Syncs repositories with their upstream:
+3. Sync repositories with their upstream:

     ```bash
     cd Land # (The Context)